SpreeHertz/Sandmine.js/README.md

 **Sandmine.js** is a simple minecraft bot, with several cool functions, all made with JavaScript.

 Contributions are always welcome!
 You can open a pull request by [clicking here](https://github.com/spreehertz/sandmine.js/pulls). <br>
-Found an issue?
-Report it by [clicking here](https://github.com/spreehertz/sandmine.js/issues).

 # Table of contents